Yifan0816/capstone_project/README.md

 [PrimeNG](https://www.primefaces.org/primeng/setup) components are widely used in this project.

+## Brief Introduction

-It is the Capstone project built at the end out the Angular Academy course provided by J.B.Hunt and Pluralsight.
+This is the Capstone project built at the end out the Angular Academy course provided by J.B.Hunt and Pluralsight.

 The theme of the projecrt is Animal Adoption, it has Shelters as Organizations, Animal Types as Groups, and Animals as Members.